citusdata/citus_docs/develop/reference_ddl.rst

 Adding/Removing Constraints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using Citus allows you to continue to enjoy the safety of a relational database, including database constraints (see the PostgreSQL `docs <https://www.postgresql.org/docs/current/static/ddl-constraints.html>`_).
 Due to the nature of distributed systems, Citus will not cross-reference uniqueness constraints or referential integrity between worker nodes.

-Foreign keys must always be declared between :ref:`colocated tables <colocation>`.
-To do this, use compound foreign keys that include the distribution column.
+Foreign keys must always be declared between either

+* Two local (non-distributed) tables,
+* Two :ref:`colocated <colocation>` distributed tables, or
+* A distributed table and a :ref:`reference table <reference_tables>`

+To set up a foreign key between colocated distributed tables, always include the distribution column in the key.
+This may involve making the key compound.

-This example shows how to create primary and foreign keys on distributed tables.
+This example shows how to create primary and foreign keys on distributed tables:

 .. code-block:: postgresql